ministryofjustice/itpolicycontent/content/security/framework/data-handling-and-information-sharing-guide.md

 ### Sharing information above IL3 REST*

-Where there is a business requirement to share information which attracts a marking greater than IL3 REST*, advice must be sought from the MoJ OST or MoJ ITSO prior to completing a DMF (see [Data Movement Form](#dmf) ).
+Where there is a business requirement to share information which attracts a marking greater than IL3 REST*, advice must be sought from the MoJ OST or MoJ CISO prior to completing a DMF (see [Data Movement Form](#dmf) ).

 ## Reporting data loss